heuer/segno/docs/serializers.rst

 QR Code and Micro QR Code serialization
 =======================================

-A QR Code or Micro QR Code is independent of its output, it's just a matrix.
+A QR code or Micro QR code is independent of its output, it's just a matrix.
-To save a QR Code or Micro QR Code, Segno provides several output formats.
+To save a QR code or Micro QR code, Segno provides several output formats.

-Segno provides a :py:func:`segno.QRCode.save` method to serialize the (Micro) QR Code in different formats:
+Segno provides a :py:func:`segno.QRCode.save` method to serialize a (Micro) QR code in different formats:

 .. code-block:: python